 Staten Island has several landmarks you never thought of finding in New York City.
 Military fort Wadsworth, one of the longest-surviving in the nation, living colonial village, September 11 Memorial, and National Lighthouse Museum are the most popular among the tourists and locals alike.
 You could also visit the Snug Harbor Cultural Center & Botanical Garden (Chinese sculpture garden is our favorite space, with its neat bamboo-lined paths and Zen waterfalls).
 Have a taste of ethnic food at San Rasa in Tompkinsville, or pizza at Patrizia’s of Staten Island, and take a glimpse into 120 Bay Café for a cocktail and a quick late-night bite.

 The borough starts to impress you before you set foot on its land: State Island Ferry takes you here free, not to mention it runs 24/7.
 Subway is also free if you need to get to school or to work, a nice bonus the rest of NYC obviously lacks.
 Four bridges connect Staten Island to New Jersey – the state is actually closer than the rest of New York.
 But not to worry: if you dislike water but still need to get to Manhattan, use bridges or tunnels of your preference, car or train.
-For the walkers, the Bayonne Bridge offers a pedestrian access to Staten Island, New York.
+For the walkers, the Bayonne Bridge offers pedestrian access to Staten Island, New York.

-The diversity of houses for rent in Staten Island, New York is truly representative of all the best things a modern city can offer.
+The diversity of apartments for rent in Staten Island, New York is truly representative of all the best things a modern city can offer.
 The North Shore of the island gives you superb waterfront views on Lower Manhattan and Brooklyn – and also bustles with artistic ambiance and dusk-till-dawn nightlife.
 Tompkinsville and Stapleton have the busiest and most populous areas, and also have a couple of historic districts to explore.
 Families with children should find apartments for rent in Staten Island that are near one of the upmarket public schools.
 The South Shore is calmer and more residential, with open space options – just what you need on a weekend.
 The East Shore boasts the 4-longest boardwalk in the world, a site worth visiting (just imagine the sunrises you can catch living there).
-The West Shore is designated for industrial purposes, so better look for rooms for rent closer to the east and south.
+The West Shore is designated for industrial purposes, so better look for some 3-bed townhouses for rent closer to the east and south.